English ship Dainty (1588): English service

-In the brief career of the ship she had already demonstrated good attributes, but Hawkins' father considered that she "never brought but cost, trouble and care", so, as a businessman, he decided to sell it to his son.
+In the brief career of the ship it had already demonstrated good attributes, but Hawkins' father considered that it "never brought but cost, trouble and care", so, as a businessman, he decided to sell it to his son.
 The young Hawkins resumed his old project for which he had built the Dainty, preparing it in a short time; with a 100 men and 20 or 32 guns.

 On 12 June 1593, after Hawkins obtained a letter of queen's mark, he sailed from Plymouth to South America with the flagship Dainty and two other ships that formed his squadron; the 100-ton storeship Hawk and the 60-ton pinnace Fancy.
 Historians say that the crew of the Dainty and the other ships were of very poor quality, which would explain the delay they had in passing the English Channel and the three months in the Canary Islands.

 Before passing the Equator, the ship was almost wrecked in the Gulf of Guinea due to Hawkins errors in calculation, and as time passed, the crew began to be affected by diseases such as scurvy.
-On November 10, Hawkins approached Santos (Brazil) with his squadron to provision and five days later he anchored off Santa Ana Island to establish a camp, being harassed by Native Portuguese militiamen, while stalking ships on the coast.
+On November 10, Hawkins approached Santos (Brazil) with his squadron for provision, and five days later he anchored off Santa Ana Island to establish a camp.
+He was harassed by Native Portuguese militiamen, while stalking ships on the coast.

 Due to the number of deaths from disease, the Hawk was sunk by Hawkins and its crew redistributed between the Dainty and Fancy.
-In December, he abandoned his anchorage off Brazil and, during cruising, captured a 100-ton Portuguese ship with the newly appointed governor and 50 soldiers for Angola, which was deprived of all his provisions before being released in January 1594.
+In December, he abandoned his anchorage off Brazil and, while cruising, captured a 100-ton Portuguese ship with the newly appointed governor and 50 Angolan soldiers.
+The ship was deprived of all his provisions before being released in January 1594.
 In the same month, while sailing near the Río de la Plata, the Dainty lost contact with the Fancy, which after separating reversed its course to England.
 Hawkins arrived with the Dainty in the Falkland Islands, and believing that he had discovered the islands, he baptized them again.